Is It Scary

 "Is It Scary" is a song by American singer-songwriter Michael Jackson.
-The song was originally written to have been featured in the 1993 film Addams Family Values, but the plans were canceled after contract conflicts.
-The song was later released on Jackson's 1997 remix album Blood on the Dance Floor: HIStory in the Mix.
-"Is It Scary" was written and produced by Jackson, Jimmy Jam (James Harris III) and Terry Lewis.
+The song was written in 1994 during sessions for Jackson's 1995 album HIStory: Past, Present and Future, Book I, but it was not included on the album.
+It was later released on Jackson's 1997 remix album Blood on the Dance Floor: HIStory in the Mix.
+"Is It Scary" was written and produced by Jackson, Jimmy Jam and Terry Lewis.

 "Is It Scary" received mixed reviews from contemporary music critics.
 Musically, the song was viewed by music critics as showing a "darker side" of Jackson, and compared the song's composition to the music of Marilyn Manson.
 In November 1997, a radio edit version of the song was released as a promotional single in the Netherlands, while promo singles containing remixes were released in the United States and the United Kingdom.

 Background

-"Is It Scary" was originally written by Michael Jackson, James Harris III and Terry Lewis for the 1993 film Addams Family Values.
-Paramount Pictures had signed Jackson to record a horror-themed song for the film (which became "Is It Scary") and to promote it with a video, but the song was dropped from the soundtrack due to contractual difficulties (it is frequently believed that Jackson was dropped due to the child molestation accusations leveled against him in 1993, though Paramount stated this is untrue).